Sharing pizza in n dimensions

 Suppose that (b) holds.
 Let $0 \leq r \leq n-1$, let $(e_{1},\ldots,e_{r}) \in P_{r} - P$ and let $a \in H_{e_{1},\ldots,e_{r}}^{\perp}$.
 We wish to show that $P(\Hf_{e_{1},\ldots,e_{r}},(K+a)\cap H_{e_{1},\ldots,e_{r}})=0$.
 If $r=0$ then $\Hf_{e_{1},\ldots,e_{r}}=\Hf$, $H_{e_{1},\ldots,e_{r}}=V$ and $a \in V^\perp=\{0\}$, so the desired result follows from the hypothesis.
 Suppose that $r \geq 1$.
 We write $a = \lambda e_{1}+b$, with $\lambda\in\R$ and $b\in e_{1}^{\perp}\cap H_{e_{1},\ldots,e_{r}}^{\perp}= H_{e_{1}}\cap H_{e_{1},\ldots,e_{r}}^{\perp}$.
 Let $L=(K+\lambda e_{1})\cap H_{e_{1}}$.
 By condition~(b) the set $L$ is sufficiently symmetric with respect to~$\Hf_{e_{1}}$, so $P(\Hf_{e_{1},\ldots,e_{r}},(L+b)\cap H_{e_{1},\ldots,e_{r}})=0$.
 As $(K+a)\cap H_{e_{1},\ldots,e_{r}} = (L+b)\cap H_{e_{1},\ldots,e_{r}}$, we are done. \end{proof}

 For Coxeter arrangements there is a more natural condition on measurable sets, namely, that of being stable by the action of the Coxeter group.
-We check this it also behaves well in the even restricted arrangement setting.
+We verify this also behaves well in the even restricted arrangement setting.

 \begin{proposition} Let $\Hf$ be a Coxeter arrangement in the vector space~$V$ with Coxeter group~$W$.
 Let $L$ be a measurable subset of $V$ stable under the action of~$W$.
 Let $H_{e}$ be a hyperplane in~$\Hf$ and let $b$ be a scalar multiple of the vector $e$.
 Then the measurable subset $(L + b) \cap H_{e}$ in the space~$H_{e}$ is stable by the action of the Coxeter group of the even restricted arrangement~$\Hf_{e}$. \end{proposition}